Paddington 2: Plot

-Paddington, having settled with the Brown family in Windsor Gardens, has become popular in his community, offering people emotional support in various ways.
-To purchase a unique pop-up book of London in Samuel Gruber's antique shop for his aunt Lucy's 100th birthday, Paddington performs several odd jobs and saves his wages, but Gruber's shop is burgled and the book is stolen.
-Paddington gives chase, but the thief escapes, and Paddington is framed.
-The thief returns home and is revealed to be Phoenix Buchanan, an egotistical actor who lives near the Browns.
-In court, although Gruber states that he does not believe that Paddington stole the book, with no evidence of the thief's existence, Paddington is convicted and sent to prison.
+Having found a home with the Brown family in Windsor Gardens, Paddington begins working to buy a pop-up book of London in Samuel Gruber's antique shop for his aunt Lucy's 100th birthday, performing several odd jobs such as window cleaning and saving his wages.
+One night, he witnesses a burglary at the shop in which the book is stolen.
+In pursuit of the thief, Paddington is framed and arrested, while the real culprit, actor Phoenix Buchanan, escapes with the book.
+With no evidence of the thief's existence, Paddington is convicted and sentenced to ten years in prison.